WilliamEskildsen/41934_group3/A4/readme.md

 1. be written in Python (mostly) so should contain a main.py file
 2. if you have used blender as the target for the tool, please also include a .blend file that we can load to check your project.
 3. clearly seperated the code from the input data and resulting guidance (output) (if your output is a file).

+## 2 Minute Video
+- Summary of the use case / why is this a challenge?
+- Who is you tool for?
+- Business and societal value
+- Demo of the tool (if interaction / processing takes longer – edit the video 😊)